sucharitaaa3100/walmartsales/README.md

   Compared average sales and visualized trends.

 - **Sales by Holiday Type**
-  Thanksgiving and Christmas showed the highest spikes.
+  Thanksgiving showed the highest spikes.

 - **Sales by Store Type & Size**
   Larger stores and Type A stores outperformed others during holidays.